Motion Control FAQ

 Frequently Asked Questions

-Yes, Robotface are proud owners of BOLT Cinebot and BOLT Jr. As the name suggests BOLT Jr is a more compact build, making it the perfect choice for travelling to residential locations, table-top and miniature work.
+BOLT Jr is the more compact build, making it the perfect choice for travelling to residential locations, table-top and miniature work.

-Are both robots compatible with the tracks?
+Are all robots compatible with the tracks?

-Can the BOLT travel to location?
+Can all rigs travel to location?

-What access requirements does bolt need on location?
+What are the access requirements on location?

-What are the cinebot power requirements?
+What are the power requirements?

 BOLT